jsilhan/payments-API/README.md

-# MALL Pay API for partners
+# MALL Pay payments API for partners

-This is the API description for Czech e-shop integration.
+This is the API description for payments services for Czech e-shops integration.

 ## Contents